The Boxer Armoured Vehicle and the British Army

 Team International threatened legal action because the original requirement called for a 6×6 design, and Eurokonsortium had submitted their winning 8×8 at a late stage.
 Team International eventually submitted their own 8×8 proposal but 5 months after the official closing date and their protest went nowhere.

-A July 1998 Parliamentary Question elicited this response form the Government:
+A July 1998 Parliamentary Question elicited this response from the Government:

 Mr. Key: To ask the Secretary of State for Defence (1) if he will make a statement on the progress of the MRAV project; (2) how many multi-role armoured vehicles he intends to purchase.